Skip to main content

 Risk Meridian automates all six governance pillars — inventory, risk assessment, controls, disclosures, incident tracking, and audit reporting — in a single platform.

-✓ TRAIGA compliant out of the box✓ EU AI Act mapped✓ NIST AI RMF aligned✓ ISO 42001 ready
+✓ Built for TRAIGA defensibility✓ EU AI Act mapped✓ NIST AI RMF aligned✓ ISO 42001 ready